SCKSHRWLB/training-and-workshop-2021/docker/x-days-docker-in-practice.md

 - What is Docker compose
   - Compose Basics
   - What About the Network Bridge?
+  - Commande of Docker Compose
     - Starting Services
     - Listing Services
     - Executing Commands Inside a Running Service
     - Accessing Logs From a Running Service
     - Stopping Services
 - Composing a Full-stack Application

 ---